1 hour 56 minutes

 even before when I didn't have a name for it.
 I used various techniques and methods to get information so I could make an informed decision about something

 besides career stuff.
 I enjoyed reading, running, singing and guitar playing.
-But one of things that I especially like doing is legal email fish tests for my customers.
-So which involves, Ah, love, a lot of social engineering.
+But one of the things that I especially like doing is legal email fish tests for my customers, which involves ah, lot of a lot of social engineering.

 The picture in the slide is related to fishing, not real catching off the fish.
-I also do live physical social engineer tests like pretending to be a new new employees in a company.
+I also dio live physical social engineer tests like pretending to be a new new employees in a company.
 But I won't bother you with that now.
-Now that we have met, we can start the course and the first thing I would like to point out are prerequisites,
+Now that we have met, we can start the course and the first thing I would like to point out are prerequisites

 which in my opinion, would be beneficial for you to have to understand everything so you could go easier in your further studies concerning the open source intelligence.

-If you read the newspapers or you served Internet, then you already have all the prerequisites for this course.
-But I have divided this into two sections for which I mean are the most relevant for this course, what to know and what tohave.
+If you read the newspapers or you serve the Internet, then you already have all the prerequisites for discourse.
+But I have divided this into two sections for which I mean are the most relevant for discourse, what to know and what tohave.

 So let's proceed with the what to know part.

-It would be highly recommended and appreciate it, too.
-Did you are familiar with the basic i t terminology and concepts
+It would be highly recommended and appreciated that you are familiar with the basic terminology and the concept

-that also includes cybersecurity since, oh, since he is very much involved in the cybersecurity framework.
+that also includes cybersecurity.
+Since Austin, it is very much involved in the cybersecurity framework.

-In my personal example, I come from the technical side of Fight E, and I'm very much interested in the technical side of false, and it is easier to understand the concept concepts when you know the basics, how things work, literally basic things like, How does the Internet work and why does it look
+In my personal example, I come from the technical side off I t.
+And I'm very much interested in the technical side of Austin.
+It is easier to understand the concepts when you know the basics, how things work, literally basic things like, How does the Internet work and why does it look

-next would be Lennox and Lennox like operating systems, Since many tools which we will mention and show our developed toe work on that kind of operating systems, there are great resources on cyber very for you to check out.
+Next would be Lennox and Lennox like operating systems, since many tools which we will mention and show our developed toe work on that kind of operating systems, there are great resource is on Sai Buri for you to check out.
 Then there is

 python.
 And yes, I have mentioned that I'm not a programmer, but knowing basics off any programming language can only be a plus.